-No (but part of an area of deficiency)
+SSSI/Site of Importance for Nature Conservation: No (but part of an area of deficiency in access to nature conservation)

-4.46 On 22nd April 2010 outline planning permission was granted for the development of 189 dwellings (P/1941/07).
+4.34 On 22nd April 2010 outline planning permission was granted for the development of 189 dwellings (P/1941/07).

-- 4.47 The redevelopment of the site was approved by the Council as a means of realising a development plan objective to bring 7.25 hectares of open space at Prince Edward Playing Fields back into community use.
+- approved by the Council as a means of realising a development plan objective to bring 7.25 hectares of open space at Prince Edward Playing Fields back into community use.

 The development of the site should continue to support that objective.

-Proposals that do not support that objective will be required to retain the open space on the site and make it accessible to the community. - 4.48 The designated open space on the site is located within Flood Zone 3A.
+Proposals that do not support that objective will be required to retain the open space on the site and make it accessible to the community. - 4.36 The designated open space on the site is located within Flood Zone 3A.
 In the first instance development on the site should be directed to those parts of the site in Flood Zones 1 & 2.
 If development in Flood Zone 3A is necessary, the site specific Flood Risk Assessment should address the exception test.
 Specifically, whether there are sustainability benefits to the wider community that outweigh flood risk, and whether the development will be safe and reduce flood risk overall.

-- 4.49 Thames Water have highlighted that there may be insufficient waste water capacity in this area.
+- there may be insufficient waste water capacity in this area.
 Developers will be required to demonstrate that there is adequate waste water capacity both on and off the site to serve the development and that it would not lead to problems for existing or new users.
-In some circumstances it may be necessary for developers to fund studies to ascertain whether the proposed development will lead to overloading of existing waste water infrastructure. - 4.50 The site is within close proximity to one of National Grid's high voltage underground cables.
-Developers should contact the National Grid to ensure any issues arising from this can be resolved. - 4.51 Any development should be sequentially located to areas of the site with lowest flood risk.
+In some circumstances it may be necessary for developers to fund studies to ascertain whether the proposed development will lead to overloading of existing waste water infrastructure. - 4.38 The site is within close proximity to one of National Grid's high voltage underground cables.
+Developers should contact the National Grid to ensure any issues arising from this can be resolved. - 4.39 Any development should be sequentially located to areas of the site with lowest flood risk.
 More vulnerable uses should be located in the area of lowest risk.

-SITE H19: HILL'S YARD, BACON LANE, EDGWARE, HA8 5AR
+HILL'S YARD, BACON LANE, EDGWARE, HA8 5AR